FoalTS/foal/docs/development-environment/create-and-run-scripts.md

 # Create and Run Scripts

 Sometimes we have to execute some tasks from the command line.
-These tasks can serve different purpose such as populating a database (user creation, etc) for instance.
+These tasks can serve different purposes such as populating a database (user creation, etc) for instance.
 They often need to access some of the app classes and functions.
 This is where shell scripts come into play.

 # Create Scripts